dulvui/simondalvai.org/src/content/blog/libgdx-to-godot.md

 So anyway I would have to do an update at least every 2 years, even if nothing changes in the game.

 I still need to say that libGDX is really great.
-I enjoyed the time and learn a lot.
+I enjoyed the time and learned a lot.
-If you use it often and don't target iOS, its a great and powerful framework.
+If you use it often and don't target iOS, it's a great and powerful framework.
-But in my case, its better to say good bye.
+But in my case, it's better to say good bye.

 ## Why Godot Engine?
 Godot is one of the most promising and growing Open Source Game Engine with a great community.